 Cook for about 1-2 minutes per side or until both sides are golden in color.

-More great pancake recipes to try
+More great breakfast recipes to try

 - The BEST Sweet Cream Pancakes